 It’s a taxpayer funded government organisation based in Glasgow that pays compensation to victims of crime who are eligible under their scheme.
-The current scheme is called The Criminal Injuries Compensation Scheme 2012, is about 70 pages long, and looks like it will be applicable for the whole of 2020.
+The Criminal Injuries Compensation Scheme was last revised in 2012.
 Schemes usually change every 5 to 7 years, but recently the government has not been making new legislation due to Brexit.

 Is it easy to obtain compensation?